Radar, Gun Laying, Mk. I and Mk. II: Army Cell

-That same year, an Airborne Group had been spun off from the main CH development team in order to develop a much smaller radar system suitable for mounting in large aircraft.
-This would become the Airborne Interception radar (AI) role, the intention being to detect bombers at night and allow the heavy fighters to find and attack them with their own radar.
+That same year, an Airborne Group had been spun off from the main CH development team to develop a much smaller radar system suitable for mounting in large aircraft.
+This would become the aircraft interception radar role (AI), the intention being to detect bombers at night and allow the heavy fighters to find and attack them with their own radar.
 When these sets demonstrated the ability to easily pick up ships in the English Channel, the Army Cell started a second group to adopt these systems to the Coast Defence role (CD), providing both range and angle measurements with enough accuracy to blind-fire their shore batteries.
-This team was led by Butement, leaving Pollard as the primarily developer of the GL systems.
+This team was led by Butement, leaving Pollard as the primary developer of the gun laying systems.

 Mk.
 I development

-The GL effort was started very early during CH development, and like CH of that era, used relatively long wavelengths as these could be generated and detected easily using existing electronics from commercial shortwave radio systems.
-The downside of this expedient approach is that radio antennas generally have to be a significant fraction of the radio signal's wavelength to work with reasonable gain.
+The GL effort was started very early during Chain Home development, and was deliberately based on as much of its technology as possible.
+Unlike Butement's earlier experimental systems, CH was based on existing electronics from commercial shortwave radio systems, as these were among the highest power radio systems.
+The downside of this approach was that radio antennas generally have to be a significant fraction of the radio signal's wavelength to work with reasonable gain, the half-wave dipole being a common type.
 For the 50 metre wavelengths initially used by CH, antennas on the order of 25 m would be needed.

-Clearly, this was not practical for any sort of mobile system, but as newer electronics arrived through the late 1930s the wavelengths being used by the radar systems continued to drop.
+This was not practical for any sort of mobile system, but as newer electronics arrived through the late 1930s, the wavelengths being used by the radar systems continued to drop.
 By the time GL was ready to begin testing, the system was able to operate at wavelengths between 3.4 and 5.5 m reducing the antenna size to a more manageable several-metre length.
-Similar changes in electronics also produced smaller versions of CH, the Mobile Radio Units or MRU's, which provided both mobile early-warning service, as well as relocatable service in case a main CH station was knocked out.
+Similar changes in electronics also produced smaller versions of CH, the Mobile Radio Units or MRU's, which were used both as a mobile early-warning system and a backup service in case a main CH station was knocked out.

-CH-type radar displays use a time base generator to produce a smoothly varying voltage that is fed to one of the inputs of a cathode ray tube (CRT).
+CH-type radar displays use a time base generator to produce a sawtooth wave voltage that is fed to one of the inputs of a cathode ray tube (CRT).
 The time base is calibrated to move the CRT dot across the screen in the same time that echoes would be returned from objects at the radar's maximum range.
 The dot moves so rapidly that it looks like a solid line.
 The return signal is amplified and then sent into the CRT's other channel, typically the Y-axis, causing the spot to deflect away from the straight line being created by the time base.
 For small objects, like aircraft, the deflection causes a small blip to appear on the display.
 The range to the target can be measured by comparing the location of the blip to a calibrated scale on the display.